AnjanakrishnaR/tink-her-hack-temp/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+**Tool Used:** chatgpt,claude
 **Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
-- Example: "Debugging assistance for async functions"
+- chatgpt: archietecture
-- Example: "Code review and optimization suggestions"
+- claude: Debugging assistance,Code review and optimization suggestions

 **Key Prompts Used:**
 - "Create a REST API endpoint for user authentication"